GDP monthly estimate, UK: April 2024

 3. The services sector

-Overall, the services sector is estimated to have shown no growth in the three months to January 2024 compared with the three months to October 2023, with 6 of the 14 subsectors declining over this period.
+Overall, the services sector is estimated to have grown by 0.9% in the three months to April 2024 compared with the three months to January 2024.
+There was widespread growth, with output in 11 of the 14 subsectors rising over this period.

-On the month, services output is estimated to have grown by 0.2% in January 2024, following a fall of 0.1% in December 2023, with 9 of the 14 subsectors experiencing growth in January 2024.
-Figure 3 shows both the monthly and the three-month contributions from the services sector to gross domestic product (GDP) in January 2024.
+On the month, services output is estimated to have grown by 0.2% in April 2024, for its fourth consecutive monthly growth, with 9 of the 14 subsectors showing a rise in output.
+Figure 3 shows both the monthly and the three-month contributions from the services sector to gross domestic product (GDP) growth in April 2024.

 An overview of data sources used in our estimates of service output can be found in our data sources catalogue.
 The Monthly Business Survey (MBS) is used for 42.9% of the services sector by industry weight.
-In January 2024, the turnover response rate for the MBS element of the services sector was 85.3%.
+In April 2024, the turnover response rate for the MBS element of the services sector was 86.8%.
 We would expect this to increase over time as more responses are received and any new data will be included in future monthly GDP releases.
-For context the average turnover response rate for the service sector in 2022 now stands at 97.0%.
+For context, the average turnover response rate for the services sector in 2022 and 2023 now stands at 97.0% and 97.2%, respectively.

 Consumer-facing services

-Consumer-facing services showed no growth in the three months to January 2024 compared with the three months to October 2023.
-The largest positive contribution over this period was a 5.2% growth in sports activities and amusement and recreation activities, while the largest negative contributor was buying and selling, renting and operating of own or leased real estate, excluding imputed rental, which fell by 1.1%.
+Consumer-facing services grew by 0.2% in the three months to April 2024 compared with the three months to January 2024.
+The main drivers to the growth were a 0.7% rise in output in retail trade, except of motor vehicles and motorcycles, and growth of 2.6% in other personal services.
+The largest negative contributor was buying and selling, renting and operating of own or leased real estate, excluding imputed rental, which fell by 0.8% in the three months to April 2024.

-More detailed breakdowns on services are available in the Index of Services, UK: January 2024.
+More detailed breakdowns on services are available in our Index of Services, UK: April 2024.

 Back to table of contents